wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     **Sample response**

-    As a successful response you will get 201 status code without any response body.
+    As a successful response, you will get 201 status code without any response body.

 ??? note "getIssueLinkById"

-    The getIssueLinkById operation retrieves an issue link with the specified ID.
+    The `getIssueLinkById` operation retrieves an issue link with the specified ID.

     <table>
         <tr>